Keyboard shortcuts

 Unit tests are similar to integration tests.
 In fact, they both look the same: a function annotated with #[test].
 But there is an important difference in how they run.
 Unit tests are written inside your code base.
 Depending on where they are placed, they have visibility into non-pub methods and functions, allowing them to test internal state.

 Integration tests on the other hand are compiled as if they were an external crate that happens to depend on your crate.
-They can only test anything that is publically visible, and not internal state of your structs.
+They can only test what is publicly visible, not internal state of your structs.

 In Rust, you can annotate any function with #[test] and it will be a (unit or integration) test.
-Here is how a simple test case might look like:
+Here is what a simple test case looks like:

 #![allow(unused)]